taijiweb/domcom/README.md

 ## Features
 * declarational composable components with reactive function

-* only render the invalidated components and refresh the really changed dom nodes and properties with better automatic updation checking
+* only render the invalidated components and refresh the really changed dom nodes with better automatic updation checking

 * decouple with model and controller completely